Mozambique: Arts

 The Makonde are known for their wood carving and elaborate masks, which are commonly used in traditional dances.
 There are two different kinds of wood carvings: shetani, (evil spirits), which are mostly carved in heavy ebony, tall, and elegantly curved with symbols and nonrepresentational faces; and ujamaa, which are totem-type carvings which illustrate lifelike faces of people and various figures.
 These sculptures are usually referred to as "family trees" because they tell stories of many generations.

 During the last years of the colonial period, Mozambican art reflected the oppression by the colonial power and became a symbol of resistance.
 After independence in 1975, modern art came into a new phase.
 The two best known and most influential contemporary Mozambican artists are the painter Malangatana Ngwenya and the sculptor Alberto Chissano.
-A lot of the post-independence art during the 1980s and 1990s reflect the political struggle, civil war, suffering, starvation, and struggle.
+A lot of the post-independence art during the 1980s and 1990s reflects the political struggle, civil war, suffering, and starvation.

 Dances are usually intricate, highly developed traditions throughout Mozambique.
-There are many different kinds of dances from tribe to tribe which are usually ritualistic in nature.
+There are many different kinds of dances from tribe to tribe, which are usually ritualistic in nature.
 The Chopi, for instance, act out battles dressed in animal skins.
 The men of Makua dress in colourful outfits and masks while dancing on stilts around the village for hours.
 Groups of women in the northern part of the country perform a traditional dance called tufo, to celebrate Islamic holidays.